-In the retrospective, observational real-world study, the median ABR was 0.8 for the overall population, 0.8 for patients who received a prior SHL recombinant factor VIII, and 2.4 for patients who received an EHL recombinant factor VIII.
+In the retrospective, observational real-world study, the median ABR was 0.8 for the overall population, 0.8 for patients who received a prior SHL recombinant factor VIII product, and 2.4 for patients who received an EHL recombinant factor VIII product.

 During the study, 39% of patients experienced zero bleeding episodes.